OleHolmNielsen/GPAW-benchmark-2018/README.md

 offered by Intel.
 We do not require the use of Intel MPI.

-Usage of Intel compiler licenses may find useful hints in the web page https://wiki.fysik.dtu.dk/niflheim/EasyBuild_modules#intel-compiler-toolchains
+There are useful hints about Intel compiler installation and licenses in the web page https://wiki.fysik.dtu.dk/niflheim/EasyBuild_modules#intel-compiler-toolchains

-To use your Intel <license-server> host port 28518:
+Specify your Intel <license-server> host port 28518 (for example) or just the license file path:

 ```
 export INTEL_LICENSE_FILE=28518@<license-server>
+export INTEL_LICENSE_FILE=<file-path>
 ```

 To build the iomkl-2018a toolchain first download the compiler tar-ball files